CrunchyData/postgres-operator/docs/content/custom-resources/_index.md

 The Postgres Operator will apply the PVC size change and scale the pgBackRest Deployment down and back up.

+#### Resize a single PostgreSQL instance / read-only replica

+To resize the PVC for a read-only replica, you can edit the `size` attribute of the `ReplicaStorage` portion of the `pgreplicas.crunchydata.com` custom resource.

+Note that if a subsequent action resizes the PVCs for all of the instances in a Postgres cluster and that new PVC size is larger than the specific instance size that is set, then the instance PVC is also resized.

+The Postgres Operator will apply the PVC size change and scale the instance Deployment down and back up.

 #### Resize a WAL PVC

 To resize the optional PVC that can be used to store WAL archives, you can edit